brochington/ecstatic/README.md

   This type lets Ecstatic know the available component types.
   Unneeded if you are using vanilla JS.
 */
-type Components = typeof AwesomeComponent | typeof UnusedComponent
+type Components = AwesomeComponent | UnusedComponent

 /*
   Create an instance of the world, which contains all ECS state,